Insolitus-Labs/.github/profile/README.md

 ### [YieldMind - Smart AI-Driven Yield Optimization for DeFi](https://github.com/Insolitus-Labs/YieldMind)

-Apexify is an intelligent DeFi yield optimizer that leverages AI-driven automation to maximize returns while managing risk efficiently on the Solana blockchain.
+YieldMind is an AI-powered yield optimization engine designed to maximize returns and minimize risks in the decentralized finance (DeFi) ecosystem.

 #### Features: